Wenwanggua: Line values

-Eight houses / Eight Palaces of trigrams (卦宮)
+Eight houses / Eight Palaces of trigrams

-Eight houses/palaces is a way of assigning the elements to the hexagrams.
+Eight houses/palaces (卦宮 Guàgōng) is a way of assigning the elements to the hexagrams.
 This is used to identify the line which contains the same element as the hexagram, as a whole, and to establish an ordered relationship among the lines of the hexagram.
 There are various ways of arranging the houses in relation to each other.

 Each house/palace begins with a hexagram made by doubling a trigram.
 Then lines 1 thru 5 are changed to produce the first 6 hexagrams.
 Next the fourth line of hexagram 6 is changed to produce hexagram 7.
 Changing the first three lines of hexagram 7 produces hexagram 8.
 These eight hexagrams are of the same element as the original hexagram that was made by doubling a trigram.

 For example, the house of the first hexagram is:

 Mei Hua Yi

-Associated with the name of Shao Yung, the Mei Hua Yi ("Plum Blossom", "Plum Blossom Numerology" or "Plum Flower Changes") system uses actual Chinese calendar date numbers to obtain hexagrams.
+Associated with the name of Shao Yong, the Mei Hua Yi ("Plum Blossom", "Plum Blossom Numerology" or "Plum Flower Changes") system uses actual Chinese calendar date numbers to obtain hexagrams.
 The interpretation of them however relies on the Wen Wang Gua trigram values rather than the line values.

 Ho Lo Li Shu

-Also said to originate with Shao Yung, the Ho Lo Li Shu (Ho Map Li Writing) system is in a sense the opposite of Mei Hua, in that it is the Wen Wang Gua calendar correspondences of trigrams that are used to obtain the hexagrams.
+Also said to originate with Shao Yong, the Ho Lo Li Shu (Ho Map Li Writing) system is in a sense the opposite of Mei Hua, in that it is the Wen Wang Gua calendar correspondences of trigrams that are used to obtain the hexagrams.
 It is a complex numerical system, with its own unique way of interpreting the results.